 Foreign Registration for Hedge Funds: Multi-State Guide

 The registration obligation itself is deceptively simple: under the state-law framework discussed here, foreign entities generally are expected to register before "transacting business" within a state's borders.
-In the statutes discussed in this article, that phrase is typically not affirmatively defined.
+In the statutes covered in this article, that phrase is typically not affirmatively defined.
 Instead, statutes list activities that do not constitute transacting business, leaving the affirmative trigger to case-by-case analysis.
 For fund structures with investment professionals in multiple states, portfolio companies across jurisdictions, and investors scattered nationwide, the compliance determination is anything but straightforward.

 This article breaks down the registration triggers, penalty exposure, operational challenges, and automation requirements that fund compliance professionals face when managing foreign registrations at scale.